davionpeters/computer-science-class/journal.md

 # oct 16, 2023
-i did some code Hs amd played with carel
+i did some code Hs amd played with carel.